{{ summaryTitle }}

 Escaping

-Replacing reserved characters with references so they are treated as content rather than markup syntax.
+Replacing reserved characters with references so they are handled as text.

 Unescaping